kenhanscombe/ukbkings/README.md

 [![R build status](https://github.com/kenhanscombe/ukbkings/workflows/R-CMD-check/badge.svg)](https://github.com/kenhanscombe/ukbkings/actions)
 <!-- badges: end -->

-**Important: This package is a KCL R interface to UKB data on Rosalind.
+**Important: This package is a KCL R interface to UKB data on Rosalind/CREATE.
-It is only useful for UKB-approved KCL reasearchers and their collaborators, with an account on the Rosalind HPC cluster.**
+It is only useful for UKB-approved KCL reasearchers and their collaborators, with an account on the Rosalind/CREATE HPC cluster.**

 ## Overview

-The ukbkings package includes functions to access UK Biobank (UKB) project data on the Rosalind High Performance Computing (HPC) cluster, for UKB-approved King's College London (KCL) researchers and collaborators.
+The ukbkings package includes functions to access UK Biobank (UKB) project data on the Rosalind/CREATE High Performance Computing (HPC) cluster, for UKB-approved King's College London (KCL) researchers and collaborators.
 Access to data for a particular project is restricted to named collaborators on the project.